shellywanamaker/shellywanamaker.github.io/_posts/2017-05-02-Moving-Olys-to-Buckets.md

 I selected 2 populations to move forward in the full, replicated study: NF & SN.
 This selection is necessary due to space and logistics, and I selected these 2 populations due to the consistent size, life history, and number (~30 per treatment).
 Within these populations I have 8 treatments, and I have 2 replcates (aka 2 spawning buckets per treatment).
 During the pH treatment each population was split into 3 tanks/replicates (A, B, C).
 The NF & SN animals within each treatment group were thus pooled, and split into 2 groups for the spawning phase (A, B).
 Labels are now, for example: SN-6-low pH-A. SN=population, 6=overwintering temp, low pH = pH treatment group, A=spawning replicate.
 Here are photos of some new tags, also showing where 3 probes were placed today (5/2):

+NOTE: I moved the Olys to their new buckets @ 2:00pm on 5/2, and I moved a Durafet, 3 temperature probes (2 might not be connected/logging), and the HOBO "Tank 1" @ ~2:15pm.
+Set algae pump to 70 (pulses/minute).

 ![Image of new tag w/ Durafet](https://github.com/laurahspencer/O.lurida_Stress/blob/master/Images/2017-05-02-Durafet-location.JPG?raw=true)

 ![Image of new tag w/ Temp probe](https://github.com/laurahspencer/O.lurida_Stress/blob/master/Images/2017-05-02-Temp-probe-location.JPG?raw=true)